favicon

 CHCDIS003 Support community participation and social inclusion

-To receive an award for this qualification Students are required to complete all units listed above as competent within a period of 12 months.
+To receive an award for the Cert 4 Course in Leisure and Health qualification, students are required to complete all units listed above as competent within a period of 12 months.

 Vocational Placement